DiceDB/dicedb-cli/README.md

 # DiceDB CLI

-[DiceDB](https://dicedb.io) is a redis-compliant, in-memory, real-time, and reactive database optimized for modern hardware and for building and scaling truly real-time applications.
+[DiceDB](https://dicedb.io) is a redis-compliant, reactive, scalable, highly-available, unified cache optimized for modern hardware.
 This is a command line interface for it.

 ## Get Started